KrishnaManaswiD/EuMoBot_Data/readme.txt

 Authors: Krishna Manaswi Digumarti, Andrew Conn and Jonathan Rossiter

-This folder contains five files of csv type.
+This folder contains six files of csv type.
 They are as follows:

 1. centroids_largeRobot - coordinates of centroids of the large robot recorded during multiple trials along with timestamp. formatted as x1,y1,t1,x2,y2,t2,... for each data point.